 Until your precious bub reaches their first birthday, they should always be placed on their back for all naps and nights.
 Babies who sleep this way are far less likely to die of sudden unexpected infant death (SUID) than babies who snooze on their tummies or sides.
 In fact, since the start of the national safe sleep campaign (aka: Back to Sleep), the overall SUID rate in the U.S. dropped by more than 50%.
 For help ensuring babies remain safely on their backs during sleep, our SNOO Smart Sleeper features a secure swaddling system, which prevents little ones from rolling to unsafe positions during sleep.
-In fact, this innovation earned SNOO FDA De Novo Approval!
+In fact, this innovation earned SNOO FDA De Novo Authorization!
 (For important safety information visit happiestbaby.com/fda.)

 Baby Safe Sleep Must #2: Use a Firm and Flat Sleep Surface